JinShil/BlazorWebView/README.md

 GtkSharp's WebKit implementation is currently [incomplete](https://github.com/GtkSharp/GtkSharp/pull/274).
 I don't understand how GtkSharp's codegen works, and GtkSharp doesn't to seem to get much frequent attention from its developers.
 It'd probably be best to move [GTKSharp's PR #274](https://github.com/GtkSharp/GtkSharp/pull/274) along, but this project provides an working alternative and a proof of concept until then.

 ## How?
 BlazorWebView uses some of the same code as [Steve Sanderson's WebWindow](https://github.com/SteveSandersonMS/WebWindow) and leverages [Microsoft's WebView infrastructore](https://github.com/dotnet/aspnetcore/tree/main/src/Components/WebView) to get Blazor Hybrid working.
 However, it differs from WebWindow in that it doesn't require one to compile a native shared library in C++, instead utilizing P/Invoke to call into the native libraries.
-This has the benefit that, as long as the native libraries are installed on the Linux system, one only needs to use the `dotnet` CLI to build and run BlazorWebWindow.
+This has the benefit that, as long as the native libraries are installed on the Linux system, one only needs to use the `dotnet` CLI to build and run BlazorWebView.

 ## Usage
 ```